Government Property Agency (Hong Kong)

 Government Property Agency (GPA) is an agency under the Financial Services and the Treasury Bureau of the Government of Hong Kong.
-Established on 1 April 1990, the Agency manages the government properties which were distributed among Government Secretariat, Lands Department, and Rating and Valuation Department.
+Established on 1 April 1990, the Agency manages the government properties which were distributed among Government Secretariat (former Finance Branch), Lands Department, Rating and Valuation Department and Architectural Services Department.

 History

 The Government Property Agency was established on 1st April 1990.
 Its main functions are provide suitable government accommodation to enable efficient delivery of public services, to meet the Government's needs for accommodation through optimal use of and necessary adjustments to the current stock, to provide management services for government properties through the most cost-effective means available.
 To modernise government properties to meet changing operational and statutory requirements, to optimise the utilisation of government sites in conjunction with other concerned departments.

-The Present Head of Department is Mr Eugene FUNG, J.P. and the Deputy Head is Mr Aaricf MOK.
+The Present Head of Department is Raymond Sy and the Deputy Head is Aaricf Mok.